What is Disaster Recovery?

 The Bottom Line

-Today, SIOS DataKeeper is providing high availability protection for all of ALYN Hospital’s mission-critical applications.
+Today, SIOS DataKeeper is providing high availability protection for all of ALYN Hospital’s essential applications.
 Comments Uri Inbar, ALYN Hospital IT Director, “With SIOS we found a solution that delivers carrier-class capabilities with a remarkably low total cost of ownership.
 For us, it was an obvious choice.

 ALYN Hospital tests the configuration regularly, and routinely changes the active and standby designations, while redirecting the data replication as needed during planned software updates.
 The applications continue to run uninterrupted.